finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             var relationshipDefinitionIds = new List<string>?(); // List<string>? | A list of relationship definitions that are used to decorate related entities              onto the instrument in the response.
-These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional) var dataModelScope = "dataModelScope_example";  // string? | The optional scope of a Custom Data Model to use. (optional) var dataModelCode = "dataModelCode_example";  // string? | The optional code of a Custom Data Model to use. (optional) var timelineScope = "timelineScope_example";  // string? | The optional scope of a timeline to use for post-close activity. (optional) var timelineCode = "timelineCode_example";  // string? | The optional code of a timeline to use for post-close activity. (optional) var closedPeriodId = "closedPeriodId_example";  // string? | The optional id of a closed period within the timeline to view. (optional)
+These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional) var dataModelScope = "dataModelScope_example";  // string? | The optional scope of a Custom Data Model to use. (optional) var dataModelCode = "dataModelCode_example";  // string? | The optional code of a Custom Data Model to use. (optional) var timelineScope = "timelineScope_example";  // string? | The scope of the Timeline. (optional) var timelineCode = "timelineCode_example";  // string? | The code of the Timeline.
+This can optionally include a colon followed by the Closed Period ID to use at the head of the timeline, for a timeline with unconfirmed periods. (optional) var closedPeriodId = "closedPeriodId_example";  // string? | The closed period ID.
+If this is specified, both timelineScope and timelineCode must be specified. (optional)

             try
             {